 Someone in the group answered: the pressure to be relevant.

-There’s a temptation to want to identify with what everyone else is reading, watching, doing, and where they are hanging out.
+There’s a temptation to want to identify with what everyone else is reading, watching, doing, and the places they’re hanging out.
 There’s a temptation to want to be able to engage with them in conversation about the things that they like and that will make them like us.

 I like how that one young lady answered the discussion question.
 The pressure to be relevant can indeed be an allurement that would entice me away from the Lord.
 My guess is that to one extent or another, this is true in your life, too.